wishonia/wishonia/README.md

 By defining these common primitives and leveraging decentralized data networks, Wishocracy can serve as a connective tissue that enables various task management and resource allocation systems to interoperate towards the shared goal of optimizing global effort, without requiring disruptive changes to their existing workflows.

-# Potential Challenges

-1. **Framing**: Carefully framing wishes/problems and solution options to be evaluable by laypeople, potentially requiring an intermediate expert translation stage.
-2. **Incentivization**: Incentivizing task completion, especially for large and long-term tasks, solely through prizes.
-Alternative incentive structures may need to be considered.
-3. **Impact Measurement**: Measuring and attributing impact, especially for tasks and solutions with long time horizons and multi-faceted outcomes, is crucial for steering the system effectively.

 # General Functions of Wishocracy

 1. **Wish Management System**: A system for creating, categorizing, and prioritizing wishes or problems that need to be solved.